Topics covered: Electrons in Chemistry: Redox Processes

 And the reason for that latter caveat is that when you put into communication two sequestered cells that are each poised, one to undergo a reduction and one to undergo an oxidation, then if you put them into contact and let that reaction start to proceed, you can see that that reaction would proceed until such time as equilibrium is reached.

 And so all throughout that process, the potential difference between the two would be changing until it stops changing.
 And when it stops changing, we would have reached equilibrium.

 The two independent half-reactions at the beginning have their own potential, the degree to which they are poised to undergo oxidation or reduction.

 And then, how do we do this?
 Well, you are going to see that we can use a thing called a salt bridge.

 And with a salt bridge, we can allow for not only communication of the electrons from one of the half-reaction cells to the other, but we are also going to need to allow for the movement of ions.

 And this requirement for ion movement stems from the necessity to maintain electroneutrality, charge neutrality in each of the two cells that we have, each of the two compartments of the electrochemical cell that we are going to create.
 And in reference to electrochemical cells, -- -- there are lots of different types of electrochemical cells.

 And today we are going to be discussing two of these in particular.
 We are going to start out by talking about what is called a Galvanic cell.

-And then after we do that we are going to talk about the properties of redox-active systems.
-And then finally I will finish up by talking about another type of electrochemical cell, and this will be an electrolytic cell.
+And then, finally, I will finish up by talking about another type of electrochemical cell, and this will be an electrolytic cell.

 So, let's look at a Galvanic cell.